ripx80/brewman/Readme.md

 - [ ] improve code quality and simplicity
 - [ ] add explicit usage in subcommands of cmds
 - [ ] bug: out in json, yaml or text
+-  bug: maisher run after confirm no focus to main window to go back. get n and y

 0.4